Two Day Classes, Nottingham

 The Nottingham courses work on partly dissected cadavers.
 ADDITIONAL NOTE.
 From February 2017 we will be using a Surgical Soft embalming technique for our classes as well.
 For more detail on the difference between embalmed and unembalmed cadavers, please click here.

 The donor material we will be using comes from the National Repository, an initiative set up to provide surgeons with material to practice techniques that will enhance their skills.
+Most of the donors used in our classes are donations that, for various reasons, might not be suitable for surgical courses and might otherwise not be accepted.

 We will be working on the partial areas of the donated cadavers for all these classes.
 This makes the classes more cost efficient than the full five day classes, hence the cost.